 Don't forget to subscribe, comment and like on your favorite podcast platform.

 3 Steps To Prepare For A PR Crisis with Melissa Agnes

 Ever since the advent of social media, public outrage has become the norm.
 Sometimes we think it is justified.
 Other times we think it is an overreaction.

-So on this episode of Tell Me Something Good About Retail, we are talking crisis management, with crisis management expert Melissa Agnes.
-She gives us a simple three-step process on how to handle one.
+So on this episode of Tell Me Something Good About Retail, we are talking crisis preparedness and crisis communication, with crisis management expert Melissa Agnes.
+She gives us a simple three-step process on how to handle a negative event.

-It is important to note that this is something that you do before a crisis.
-You can’t be scrambling to react to a crisis.
-You must have a strategy prepared beforehand for the best results.
+It is important to note that this is something that you do before a crisis situation.
+You can't be scrambling to react.
+You must have a crisis prevention strategy prepared beforehand for the best results.

 1. Define an Issue vs. a Crisis

 Melissa’s first step is to define the difference between an issue and a crisis: